lnd4812/team-profile-generator/README.md

 ## Credits

-Some assistance was provided in my weekly tutoring session, along with additional assistance from the TA's during office hours and a number of visits to the Stack Overflow website [https://stackoverflow.com](https://stackoverflow.com).
+Significant assistance was provided in my weekly tutoring session, along with additional assistance from the TA's during office hours and a number of visits to the Stack Overflow website [https://stackoverflow.com](https://stackoverflow.com).

 ## Questions?